 Keep your information safe while working remotely

 Cybersecurity is always a priority of the Commonwealth.
-With all levels of government and businesses urging employees to work remotely to slow the spread of COVID-19, everyone must be more vigilant than ever.
-With an unprecedented number of employees working from home, hackers and criminals will likely use world events as an opportunity to develop, enhance, and provide cover for their schemes.
+With a hybrid work environment that may have a number of employees working from home, hackers and criminals will likely use world events as an opportunity to develop, enhance, and provide cover for their schemes.
 By following the below-recommended steps and mitigations, we can better protect ourselves in these extraordinary times.

 Now’s a good time to review the security settings of your home network and pay close attention to business-specific guidance:

-- If you suspect your account or network has been compromised, please reach out to the EOTSS Security Office at CommonwealthCISO@mass.gov.
+· If you suspect your account or network has been compromised, please reach out to the EOTSS Service Desk.

-EOTSS understands that this is an adjustment for many.
-While we remain committed to maintaining the security standards currently in place, please remember that security is a shared responsibility.
+EOTSS remains committed to maintaining the security standards currently in place, please remember that security is a shared responsibility.